HomeLatest NewsIndustryCisco to acquire Isovalent to bolster public clouds security

 Register Now →

-“Together with Isovalent, Cisco will build on the open source power of Cilium to create a truly unique multi-cloud security and networking capability to help customers simplify and accelerate their digital transformation journeys,” said Jeetu Patel, Cisco’s executive vice president and general manager of Security and Collaboration.
+“Together with Isovalent, Cisco will build on the open source power of Cilium to create a truly unique multi-cloud security and networking capability to help customers simplify and accelerate their digital transformation journeys,” said Jeetu Patel, Cisco’s executive vice president and general manager of Security and .

-He added, “Imagine in today’s distributed environment – of applications, virtual machines, and cloud assets – having security controls with total visibility, without hindering networking and application performance.
+He added, “Imagine in today’s distributed environment – of applications, virtual machines, containers and cloud assets – having security controls with total visibility, without hindering networking and application performance.
 The combination of Cisco and Isovalent will make this a reality.”

-Isovalent is mostly known for its contributions to the open-source technology eBPF and the development of Cilium, a solution for networking and security in cloud-native applications. eBPF facilitates visibility into operating systems, while Cilium offers networking capabilities and insight into cloud-native applications’ behaviours and communications, thus enabling the easy definition of policies for .
+Isovalent is mostly known for its contributions to the open-source technology eBPF and the development of Cilium, a solution for networking and security in cloud-native applications. eBPF facilitates visibility into operating systems, while Cilium offers networking capabilities and insight into cloud-native applications’ behaviours and communications, thus enabling the easy definition of policies for software-defined networks.

 Advertisement